 The vacant residence is a one-story wood frame structure atop a pier and beam foundation.
 The roof of the building is a sloped composition roof system.
-Interior walls and ceilings throughout the building consisted of drywall construction with painted and textured finishes.
-The floors in the majority of the building were finished with carpet and vinyl floor tile.
-The Restroom and Washroom areas were finished with grouted ceramic tile.
+Interior walls and ceilings throughout the building consisted of drywall construction with a painted textured finish.
+The floors in the majority of the building were finished with carpet.
+Resilient floor tile was observed in the Kitchen and Restroom.